benwhalley/just-enough-r/docs/summarising-data.md

 ### Creating a data frame of summary statistics {-}

-Thanksfully, many summary functions allow us to pass their results to the `as.data.frame()` function, which converts the output into a table which we can use like any other dataset.
+Thanksfully, many summary functions allow us to pass their results to the `as_data_frame()` function, which converts the output into a table which we can use like any other dataset.

 In this example, we create summary statistics with the `psych::describe()` function, then convert to a dataframe and format as a table in RMarkdown: